 The comments cast USMCA less as a trade facilitation tool and more as a factor Trump says should not constrain efforts to bring manufacturing “back to American soil,” aligning his trade stance with an industrial policy message delivered from a major US auto hub.

-USMCA is up for review in 2026 “to decide whether it will be left to expire or another deal will be worked out,” putting a formal decision window on the agreement’s future.
+USMCA is up for review in 2026 if it will be left to lapse or renewed, putting a formal decision window on the agreement’s future.

 The trade pact replaced the North American Free Trade Agreement in 2020 and was negotiated during Trump’s first term.
 Under the agreement’s structure, the three countries are required to hold a joint review after six years, making this year’s review a built-in checkpoint rather than an ad hoc renegotiation trigger.